melissadiep94/National-Parks-Project/README.md

 Included the same gray background and navbar for same look and feel as other pages.

   ## Heroku Website Deployment
-  Work in progress.
-There are some pages that work, but we struggled to connect to our Mongo database. https://nationalpark-app.herokuapp.com/
+  https://nationalpark-app.herokuapp.com/

   ## Future Development